-The TOE has a locked bootloader, which restricts a user to installing a new software image through the Panasonic's proscribed OTA (Over The Air) methods.
-The TOE allows an operator to download and install an OTA update through the system settings (Settings->System->Advanced->System update->Check for update) while the phone is fully booted, or by separately downloading an OTA image, and then "sideloading via ADB" the OTA update from Android's recovery mode.
+The TOE, in its evaluated configuration has its bootloader in the locked state.
+This prevents a user from installing a new software image via another method than Google's proscribed OTA methods.
+The TOE allows an operator to download and install an OTA update through the system settings (Settings->System->Advanced->System update->Check for update) while the phone is running, or by separately downloading an OTA image, and then "sideloading" the OTA update from Android's recovery mode.
 In both cases, the TOE will verify the digital signature of the new OTA before applying the new firmware.